-Enable Logpush to New Relic · Cloudflare Logs docs
+Enable Logpush to New Relic

 name (optional) - Use your domain name as the job name.

-logpull_options (optional) - To configure fields, sample rate, and timestamp format, refer to Logpush API options.
+logpull_options (optional) - To configure fields, sample rate, and timestamp format, refer to Logpush API options .

 destination_conf - A log destination consisting of an endpoint URL, a license key and a format in the string format below.